JOINT NOTICE OF PRIVACY PRACTICES

 Our clinicians may offer you the opportunity to participate in a clinical research trial (investigational treatments) and other researchers may contact you regarding your interest in participating in research projects.
 Your enrollment in a research project will occur only after you have been informed about the research, had an opportunity to ask questions and have signed a consent form.
 When approved through a special review process, research may be performed using your health information without your consent.

-8. Avoidance of Harm to a Person or Public Safety We may disclose if we believe that the disclosure is necessary to prevent or lessen a serious threat or harm to the public or the health or safety of another person.
+- Avoidance of Harm to a Person or Public Safety We may disclose your health information if we believe that the disclosure is necessary to prevent or lessen a serious threat or harm to the public or the health or safety of another person.

-9. Specialized Government Functions We may disclose for specific governmental security needs, or as needed by correctional institutions.
+- Specialized Government Functions We may disclose your health information for specific governmental security needs, or as needed by correctional institutions.

-10. Workers’ Compensation Purposes We may disclose to comply with workers’ compensation laws or similar programs.
+- Workers’ Compensation Purposes We may disclose your health information to comply with workers’ compensation laws or similar programs.

 When Your Preferences will Guide Our Use or Disclosure